hugocotoflorez/hsll/README.md

 > [!NOTE]
 > `~/.local/bin/` have to be on PATH

+## How to access shell variables

+At least in my machine env variables such as HOST are not accessible from hsll.
+I can fix it by placing `export HOST` in the parent shell config.

 ## TODO

 - redireccionamiento >, >>, <
 - completion for alias
 - which (dont expand alias)
+- left and right arrows